inventorykpisanalyticsstrategy

 3PL 6 Acceptable

-Low FBA turnover means long-term storage fees.
-Low warehouse turnover means tied-up capital.
+Low FBA turnover means long-term storage fees eating your margins.
+Low warehouse turnover means tied-up capital doing nothing.

 The Turnover-Stockout Tradeoff

 Pushing turnover too high causes stockouts.
-Find the balance:
+There is a balance:

-• Sweet spot (6-10): Healthy cash flow, adequate availability
+• 6-10: Healthy cash flow with adequate availability

-• Too high (> 12): Frequent stockouts, lost sales, unhappy customers
+• Above 12: Frequent stockouts, lost sales, unhappy customers

 Q1: 5.2 turns